Dasharo/docs/docs/variants/dell_optiplex/installation-manual.md

 TBD: picture of whole workstation hardware, as it would be shown in shop

-## Preparation
+## Flash descriptor security override

-To install Dasharo Workstation, one has to conduct a few preparation steps.
-Follow the below instructions:
+To perform any SPI NOR flash operations in presence of ME we have to put it in flash descriptor security override mode.
+Please follow below steps:

 1. Open the case by lifting the handle on the case up.